January 20, 2020

-In July 2019, the nominal annual growth rate of the balance of the current credit portfolio granted by commercial banks to the non-financial private sector was 8.6% (4.6% real).
-This growth was slightly higher than the previous month (8.4%) and, in turn, was lower than the growth of the same month of 2018 (12.1%).
+In October and November 2019, the nominal annual growth rates of the balance of the current credit portfolio granted by commercial banks to the non-financial private sector were 5.7 and 5.8%, respectively (2.6% real in October and 2.8% real in November).

 Last December an increase of 20% was announced for minimum wages for this year.
 This will obviously mean an increase in the standard of living of those workers who perceive it: about a million people, according to the National Survey of Occupation and Employment (ENOE).